aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 permits direct manipulations of entire food webs, manipulations which would be difficult in most natural systems.
-Predators have been shown to have large top-down effects on ecosystem functions in bromelaids, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition and CO~2~ flux [@Atwood2014;
+Predators have been shown to have large top-down effects on ecosystem functions in bromelaids, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition, and CO~2~ flux [@Atwood2014;
 @Atwood2013].

 We tested for a relationship between the distribution, diet and ecosystem effect of predators and their phylogenetic distance using observations, lab feeding trials, and manipulative field experiments, respectively.
 We observed predator distribution by dissecting a sample of natural bromeliads.
 We quantified diet preferences in a series of no-choice feeding trials.
-Ecosystem-level effects were measured with a manipulative experiment, where predators were placed alone or in combination within standardized communities.
-In each approach, we test the hypothesis that greater phylogenetic distance correlates with greater difference in predator impacts on the bromeliad community:
+We measured ecosystem-level effects with a manipulative experiment: we added predators to standardized bromeliad communities, adding either a single predator species or a pair of species of varying phylogenetic distance.
+In each approach, we test the hypothesis that the phylogenetic distance between predators determines the net impact of predator assemblages on the bromeliad commuinty:

 1. *Distributional similarity*: Closely related predators occur in the same habitat patch more frequently than less related predators.
 Alternatively, closely related species